 - Ability to work hard and to succeed at tasks both independently and with other people;

-- Quality of spirit, feeling and imagination and a sense of wonder and beauty;
+- A quality of spirit, feeling and imagination and a sense of wonder and beauty;

-- A sense of self respect, self-confidence and self-reliance and awareness of needs of others;
+- A sense of self-respect, self-confidence and self-reliance and an awareness of the needs of others;

 - A reasonable set of personal attitudes, values and beliefs;